-The triaxial compression tests were carried out using radial strain as the feed back signal in order to obtain the complete response in the post-failure regime on brittle specimens as is described in the method description SKB MD 190.003, version 2.0 (SKB internal controlling document) and in the ISRM suggested method /1/.
+The triaxial compression tests were carried out using radial strain as the feed-back signal in order to obtain the complete response in the post-failure regime on brittle specimens as described in the method description SKB MD 190.003 and in the ISRM suggested method /1/.
 The axial ε_a and radial strain ε_r together with the axial stress σ_a were recorded during the test.
 The peak value of the axial compressive stress σ_c was determined at each test.
 Furthermore, two elasticity parameters, Young's modulus E and Poisson ratio v, were deduced from the tangent properties at 50% of the peak load.
 Diagrams with the volumetric and crack volumetric strain versus axial stress are reported.
 These diagrams can be used to determine crack initiation stress σ_i and the crack damage stress σ_d , cf /2, 3/.

-2 Objective and scope
+2 Objective

-The purpose of the testing is to determine the compressive strength and the elastic properties, represented by the Young's modulus and the Poisson ratio, of confined cylindrical intact rock specimens at different confining pressures.
-Moreover, the specimens are sampled from drill cores and have a water content corresponding to the in-situ conditions.
-The loading is carried out into the post-failure regime in order to study the mechanical behaviour of the rock after cracking and thereby be able to determine the brittleness and residual strength.
-The specimens are from the borehole KLX06A, which has a drilling depth of c 1,000 m.
+The purpose of the testing was to determine the compressive strength and the elastic properties, represented by Young's modulus and the Poisson ratio, of confined cylindrical intact rock cores at different confining pressures.
+Moreover, the specimens had a water content corresponding to the in-situ conditions.
+The loading was carried out into the post-failure regime in order to study the mechanical behaviour of the rock after cracking, enabling determination of the brittleness and residual strength.

-The results from the tests are going to be used in the site descriptive rock mechanics model, which will be established for the candidate area selected for site investigations at Oskarshamn.
+The results from the tests are going to be used in the site descriptive rock mechanics model, which will be established for the candidate area selected for site investigations at Forsmark.